Federal Criminal Trial Process

 The defendant has a chance to submit his own memorandum.
 This is a chance for the defendant, through his attorney, to show the court who he is as an individual and what led him to commit the crime.
 A skilled attorney can use this memo to persuade a judge that a defendant deserves a lesser sentence because of who he is and what the circumstances surrounding the crime were.

-The attorneys at Perlmutter & McGuinness, P.C. have a demonstrated record of success in getting reduced sentences due to our intensive approach to sentencing.
+The attorneys at Law Offices of Daniel A. McGuinness, PC have a demonstrated record of success in getting reduced sentences due to our intensive approach to sentencing.

 Once the judge has received the pre-sentence report from probation, the prosecutors recommendation, and the sentencing memo from the defendant, the defendant will appear before the judge, and the judge will issue a sentence.
 Although the judge must consult the guidelines, ever since the Supreme Court’s decision in United States v.
 Booker, a judge is not bound by the guidelines, and may give a higher or lower sentence based upon the factors put before him.